 Any student (degree-seeking or non-degree seeking) can enhance their employability by adding a Certificate in Finance to their major or credentials.
 The minimum number of credits is nine (9).
 Finance Certificate-seeking students must take Finance 320–Principles of Finance and then select two additional courses from the available course list.

 Students who wish to study finance at NDSU enroll as pre-finance majors in the College of Business for the first semester of their freshman year.
 Pre-finance majors then apply for admission to the major after completing the pre-major courses required for major admission, including ENGL 120, COMM 110, MATH 144, ECON 201 or 202, and PSYC 111 or SOC 110.
-Transfer students with appropriate course work also may apply.
+Transfer students with appropriate course work may also apply.
+Please see a College of Business professional academic advisor for more information.

 In order to provide a rigorous and timely educational experience, we have recruited and attracted faculty who are highly qualified to teach finance.
 Dedicated to student learning, our faculty have often been recognized for their teaching excellence by students and colleagues.
 The faculty employ a wide variety of instructional techniques and are considered especially strong in approaches to the study of organizations and management decision making.
 They remain current in their sub-fields of finance by actively engaging in research and constantly assisting firms in identifying and solving business problems.